 Both cold and flu are caused by viruses that infect our airways.
 The symptoms for both are quite similar but there is a thin line that differentiates between the two.
 Read here to know about symptoms that can help you differentiate between the two.

 - Flu is more severe than cold

 - Cold and flu can be caught any of the year, but it is more common in winter

 Cold and flu are some of the most common infections during winters.
 Both these infections have a lot in common and it might actually be difficult sometimes to draw a difference between them.
-Both cold and flu are caused by viruses that infect our airways.
+Both cold and the flu are caused by viruses that infect our airways.
 Their symptoms are similar and so are their effects on the body.
 However, there are still enough differences between them that can help you figure out a clear difference between them.
 These differences will also help you to treat the symptoms of cold and flu differently.

 Here are some symptoms that can tell you if you have a cold or the flu:

 1. If you have a stuffy or running nose, you probably have a cold (sometimes it can be flu too).

-2. Excessive sneezing is indicative of cold than flu.
+2. Excessive sneezing is more indicative of cold than flu.

 3. If you are coughing and have green or yellow phlegm, it is a cold.
 In case of dry cough, it is flu.

-4. Sore throat is mostly indicative of a cold and can sometimes be flu too.
+4. A sore throat is mostly indicative of a cold and can sometimes be flu too.

 5. In case of mild head and body aches, you have a cold.
 But if there are severe pains in all parts of the body, you are suffering from the flu.